Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Australia, especially among students preparing for exams like IELTS or adults looking to improve their English skills for work or migration purposes.
 Consider offering private lessons as a way to supplement your income or as a primary job.
-You can advertise your services through platforms like Superprof or Tutors Field, or by partnering with local language schools.
+You can advertise your services through platforms or by partnering with local language schools.
+Additionally, online companies provide access to a broader audience, enabling you to connect with students across regions.
 Private tutoring gives you flexibility and allows you to build strong relationships with your students.

 By using these strategies, you’ll increase your chances of finding an English teaching job in Australia and may even secure a position before you arrive.